Environmentalist Memorial Garden

-A memorial page for each person recognised is placed in a special folder at the Bolten Street Chapel, 26 Bolten St.
+A memorial page for each person recognised is placed in a special folder at the Bolton Street Chapel, 26 Bolton Street.

 For further information on the memorial gardens and the process of recognising recently deceased environmentalists please contact the ECO Executive.